git/git.github.io/rev_news/drafts/edition-78.md

   `/tmp/git-test/.gitconfig` config file, and then sets `GIT_CONFIG` to point to this file.

-  When he then tries to commit some changes, Git errors out with an "Author identity unknown" error and instructions about how to set the current account's default identity.
-He expected that the values of the `user.name` and `user.email` variables set in the temporary config file would be taken into account.
+  When he then tried to commit some changes, Git errored out with an "Author identity unknown" error and instructions about how to set the current account's default identity.
+He expected that the values of the `user.name` and `user.email` variables set in the temporary config file would have been taken into account.

-  Peff, alias Jeff King, replied that `GIT_CONFIG` is an historical wart that isn't used by all of Git, but only the `git config` command, and even there `git config --file` should be used instead.
+  Peff, alias Jeff King, replied that `GIT_CONFIG` is a historical wart that isn't used by all of Git, but only the `git config` command, and even there `git config --file` should be used instead.